ryandedumo-ujet/feature_flag/README.md

 ### Restore specific tenant to default

-Use this when you want to reset all feature flags to their default state:
+Use this when you want to reset all feature flags to their default state

 Fill in the required parameters:
    - **`project-id`**: Environment name which can be found in 1Password (e.g., `ujet-staging-qca01`, `ujet-staging-tst01`)